Introduction to Bacon & the Art of Living

 - Chapter 04.00: Dry Cured Bacon

-- Chapter 05.00: Evaluation of Dry Curing with Saltpeter (with and without sugar)
+- Chapter 05.00: The Development of Dry Curing from Salt Only to Salt, Saltpeter and Sugar

 - Chapter 08.00: Seeds of War